reflectoring/reflectoring.github.io/_posts/2020-01-30-database-migration-spring-boot-flyway.md

 }
 ```

-Defining pipeline in this way helps us to separate building and testing the project from Flyway migrations execution.
+We call `./gradlew flywayMigrate` to run the SQL scripts against the database.
+We have to make sure, of course, that the Flyway Gradle plugin is configured against the correct database.
+We could even create multiple configurations so that we can migrate to different databases (staging, production, ...) in different CI/CD pipelines.

+The same command can easily be integrated in pipelines of other CI/CD tools than Jenkins.

 ## Conclusion

-Implementing the above would make us confident when dealing with database changes and their distribution to desired environments.
+Implementing automated database migration with Flyway makes us confident when dealing with database changes and their distribution to target environments.

-Another popular alternative of Flyway is [Liquibase](https://www.liquibase.org/), which will be a subject of a future blog post.
+Another popular alternative of Flyway is [Liquibase](https://www.liquibase.org/), which will be the subject of a future blog post.

+You can find the example code on [GitHub](https://github.com/thombergs/code-examples/tree/master/spring-boot/data-migration/flyway).